KeithG33/ChessBot-Battleground/README.md

 ## 🕹️ Gameplay & Inference

 Take your models to the battleground!
-Use the game app or the helper functions in [`chessbot.inference`](chessbot/inference/).
+The library depends on an **Adversarial Gym Environment** to visualize model inference.
+Use the game app to play a game against your model, or use the inference functions in [`chessbot.inference`](chessbot/inference/) to run CPU games.

 ### Game App